w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Raise awareness](raise_awareness.html)

-Communicate aims and value to help ensure accessibility is not forgotten and that workload is shared.
+Communicate the aims, value-adds, and importance of accessibility throughout the organization.

 {::nomarkdown}
 <%= article :end %>